jsabater/calabruix/content/posts/proxmox/pve/nfs/xfs/index.md

 Given the nature of our workload, both of these options are good, low-risk optimisations:

 * `noatime` tells XFS not to update the access time metadata every time a file is read.
 This skips extra writes for read operations, reduces metadata churn and slightly improves performance and reduces wear on [*](SSD) devices.
 * `logbufs=8` tells XFS to use 8 in-memory log buffers for the journal (i.e., the write-ahead log).
 This increases parallelism for metadata logging, allows more outstanding metadata transactions before forcing a flush and can improve performance in metadata-heavy workloads (file creation, deletion, renaming).
+This option is often the default on modern systems.

 ### Repairing